QueryBuilder — Smart UI JavaScript API

 Default value

-<smart-query-builder value-placeholder='Value not set'></smart-query-builder>
+<smart-query-builder value-placeholder="Value not set"></smart-query-builder>

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-let valuePlaceholder = querybuilder.valuePlaceholder;
+const valuePlaceholder = el.valuePlaceholder;

 Events